 Know Your Budget

 The first step is the same whether you’re buying from a private seller or the largest dealership in town: know your budget.
-However, since you’ll be buying from a person versus a dealership, you’ll need to secure financing before you purchase the car with your bank or credit union.
+However, since you’ll be buying from a person versus a dealership, you’ll need to secure financing before you purchase the car with your lender.
+While doing so, compare the bank and credit union car loan rates, this may save you hundreds over the life of the loan.
 And make sure to research the price of the car you’re interested in.
 While private sellers generally mean a lower sale price, there are some who price the car based on the value to them and not the actual value.
 For instance, a person who can’t afford their new truck may sell if for what they owe, versus what it’s worth in the marketplace.

 Don’t forget – you’ll be responsible for paying the title fees, sales tax, and other fees required by the DMV and the registration/titling agency.
 These should be factored into your overall budget.